-- The assets of the District exceeded liabilities by \$16,372,583 (net position) for the fiscal year reported.
-Of this amount, \$2,551,034 is net investment in capital assets, and \$13,821,549 (unrestricted net position) may be used to meet ongoing obligations to citizens and creditors. - The District's total net position decreased by \$1,409,331 during the fiscal year because Board made decisions to spend down some of the reserves by allowing Expenditures to exceed Revenue. - As of June 30, 2013, the District's governmental fund reported an ending fund balance of \$13,821,549.
-Approximately 44% of this total amount, \$6,021,549 is unassigned fund balance available for spending at the District's discretion; Commitments have been reduced from \$11,000,000 to \$7,000,000, approximately 51% of the total fund balance.
-As of June 30, 2013, commitments are insurance \$1,000,000, emergency operations \$2,000,000, water mains and hydrants \$3,000,000, and equipment \$1,000,000. - At the end of the fiscal year, unassigned fund balance for the general fund was \$6,021,159 or 66% of total general fund expenditures. - Under the hydrant replacement program, 184 hydrants have been replaced at an average cost of approximately \$10,000 (cost varies according to specific needs of each hydrant/location that are often not visible prior to excavation).
-There are 179 hydrants remaining to be replaced.
-It is anticipated that the program will be complete in 3-4 years. - During fiscal year 2012-13 approximately 2000 trees were removed or pruned under the "Tree Program."
+- The assets of the District exceeded liabilities by \$13,892,197 (net position) for the fiscal year reported.
+Of this amount, \$2,476,476 is net investment in capital assets, and \$11,415,721 (unrestricted net position) may be used to meet ongoing obligations to citizens and creditors. - The District's total net position decreased by \$2,480,385 during the fiscal year because the Board made decisions to spend down some of the reserves on upgrading Neary water tank, hydrants and water mainlines and removing dead and dangerous trees to reduce fuel load and increase safety. - As of June 30, 2014, the District's general fund reported an ending unassigned fund balance of \$11,415,721.
+Unassigned fund balance is available for spending at the District's discretion. - At the end of the fiscal year, unassigned fund balance for the general fund was 105% of total general fund expenditures. - Under the hydrant replacement program, 184 hydrants have been replaced at an average cost of approximately \$10,000 (cost varies according to specific needs of each hydrant/location that are often not visible prior to excavation).
+It is anticipated that the program will be complete in 2-3 years. - During fiscal year 2013-14 approximately 1200 trees were removed or pruned under the "Tree Program."
 This program has proved to be both effective in fuel load reduction as well as popular with the constituents.
-Spending on this program is entirely discretionary by the Board and spending can be increased or decreased quickly based on budgetary constraints. - Neary tank upgrades will be made to provide additional fire protection resources.
-Project is shared with Purissima Hills Water District.
-Construction will begin in FY13/14.
+Spending on this program is entirely discretionary by the Board and spending can be increased or decreased quickly based on budgetary constraints. - In conjunction with the Purissima Hills Water District, the Fire District spent \$2.3 million to complete the Neary Tank Utilization Project during the fiscal year.
+This project seismically upgraded the tank and installed larger water mains to provide additional fire protection resources to a portion of the District.